Axions at the meV Crossroads: Theory, Cosmology, Astrophysics, and Experiments: meV axions astrophysics

 with $X=\gamma,\pi^0$, produces secondary particles with characteristic energies of order $\mathcal{O}(100)\,\mathrm{MeV}$ or higher.
 By contrast, the dominant neutrino signal in water Cherenkov detectors is generated by inverse beta decay, $\bar{\nu} p \to n e^+$, whose positron spectrum peaks at significantly lower energies, typically $\mathcal{O}(10)\,\mathrm{MeV}$.
 This kinematic separation is a robust consequence of the much larger axion energies expected from thermal emission in the SN core, combined with the non-negligible hadronic mass scales entering the axion–nucleon absorption processes.

+The results shown in Fig.~\ref{fig:summary} are obtained for a representative set of SN and detector parameters.
+Specifically, axion emission is computed using the DD2 nuclear equation of state~\cite{Hempel:2009mc}, with core temperature $T = 30~\mathrm{MeV}$, baryon number density $n_B = n_{\rm sat}$, proton fraction $Y_p = 0.3$, and a SN-to-Earth distance of $d = 0.2~\mathrm{kpc}$.
+The three line styles in the left panel correspond to the KSVZ, DFSZ, and agnostic coupling scenarios described above.
+For an extensive discussion of the microphysics and SN parameters, see Refs.~\cite{Cavan-Piton:2025nsj,3121183}.
 The left panel of Fig.~\ref{fig:summary} illustrates this separation by comparing the Cherenkov-parton spectra induced by neutrino absorption with those arising from axion absorption for a representative core-collapse SN model.
 The neutrino-induced positron spectrum peaks at low energies and rapidly falls off above $\sim 50$--$60~\mathrm{MeV}$.
 In contrast, the axion-induced spectra populate a much harder energy range.
 Among the latter, the $\pi^0$ production channel,

 is particularly prominent.
 Its spectrum peaks at energies of order $100$--$200~\mathrm{MeV}$, well beyond the bulk of the neutrino background.
 The single-photon channel $a p \to p \gamma$ is also present but is subdominant both in rate and in characteristic energy.